Here are free resources about the Cape Verde Praia Mission:

 What was a funny language mistake?

-- The word for stew is estufado and the word for coach stuffing is estofado.
+- The word for stew is estufado and the word for couch stuffing is estofado.
 I didn’t know this.
 My companion was Brazilian.
 We had eaten lunch at a restaurant where we had delicious stew.
 We had also gone contacting earlier in the week and met a guy that was making a couch.
 My companion asked “hey, do you want to try to talk to the guy that was doing the estofado?” and I was like ” the guy at the restaurant?
 With the estufado?” and I was super confused.
-It took him like 5 minutes to stop laughing explain what he was talking about.
+It took him like 5 minutes to stop laughing and explain what he was talking about.
 (Daniel)